Geczy/NoLabels/README.md

 If you would like to contribute to this project, I would greatly appreciate it if you opened an issue or fork this repository and start a pull request.

 If you want to help contribute to the guide, see here.

+#NoLabels is a very simple tweak that I wrote that hides the labels under the icons on your iOS device.
+I wrote a [post](https://blog.melone.co/intro-to-cydia-development) on my blog explaining the whole process.

+##Compiling
+I wrote this with a [fork of Theos](https://github.com/kirb/theos) by @kirb.
+It is a huge improvement over the original Theos by Dustin Howett, and it is great especially for beginners.